 Every year, hundreds of young men and women come to Israel from around the world to serve in the IDF, risking their own lives to protect the lives of the Jewish nation.
-Chayal el Chayal’s mission is to provide a warm and welcoming family to these Lone Soldiers.
-We provide an invaluable framework of assistance in the physical, spiritual and emotional aspects of their daily lives, ensuring that their every need is taken care of.
+Chayal el Chayal’s mission is to provide a warm and welcoming home for these Lone Soldiers.
+A family that provides an invaluable framework of assistance in the physical, spiritual and emotional aspects of their daily lives.

 Support the Cause.

-At eighteen years old, Mordechai (Mordy) Botnick left his hometown of Ottawa, Canada to join the IDF as a Lone Soldier.
-Arriving at Ben Gurion Airport after midnight with nowhere to go and a mere forty dollars in his pocket, Mordy took a taxi to Jerusalem and got off at the Shuk Mahane Yehuda.
-He found a small quiet corner in the market to lay down his bags and catch a few hours of sleep.
-His journey had begun.
+At 18 years old, Mordy Botnick left his hometown of Ottawa, Canada to join the IDF.
+Arriving at Ben Gurion Airport after midnight with nowhere to go and only 40$ in his pocket, he took a taxi to the Machane Yehuda Market (Shuk) in Jerusalem.
+There, He found a small quiet corner to lay down his bags and catch a few hours of sleep.
+The journey had begun.
 In the morning, he reached out to a Rabbi who invited him to stay in his Yeshiva a few minutes away.
 Mordy spent the next few months there finishing up the enlistment process and beginning his volunteer military service in Netzach Yehuda.